Bubble-assisted Leptogenesis: Introduction

 Within this framework, in order to provide a concrete numerical example, we consider the classically scale-invariant setup for the scalar sector\,\cite{Buchmuller:2013lra, Chun:2013soa, Jinno:2016knw, azatov2020phase, Marzo:2018nov, Bian:2019szo}, where the symmetry breaking is induced by either an additional real singlet scalar field or from a minimal gauged $U(1)_{B-L}$ (see Section\,\ref{sec:results} for details).

 Fig.\,\ref{fig:summary} shows a short summary of our results where the left and right panels correspond to the scalar catalyzed case (SC) and the gauge boson catalyzed case (GBC), respectively.
-Here, the grey bands show the amount of enhancement we obtain compared to the conventional thermal leptogenesis, and the horizontal axis shows the strength of the supercooling, $\alpha_n=\Delta V/\rho_{\rm plasma}(T_{\rm nuc})$.
+Here, the grey bands show the amount of enhancement we obtain compared to the conventional thermal leptogenesis, and the horizontal axis shows the strength of the supercooling, $\alpha_n$ which is defined in Eq.~\eqref{eq:alpha}.
 We obtain a $\mathcal{O}(20)$ enhancement compared to conventional scenarios for $M_N = 5\times 10^9\,\GeV$.

 We can understand this enhancement in terms of $\kappa_{\rm pen}$, $\kappa_{\rm wash}$, $(T_{\rm nuc}/T_{\rm reh})^3$, and $\kappa_{\rm dep}$ which are depicted by dashed curves.
 The amount of RHNs penetrating into the bubble, $\kappa_{\rm pen}$, mostly stays order one in this parameter space, but slightly decreases when $\alpha_n \lsim 1$.
 For $\alpha_n >5$, $\kappa_{\rm wash}\simeq 1$, so the standard washout suppression inherent in thermal leptogenesis is circumvented.
 We find that $\kappa_{\rm dep}$ causes a stronger suppression compared to $\kappa_{\rm wash}$, highlighting the importance of including these new annihilation channels.
 Both $\kappa_{\rm dep}$ and $\kappa_{\rm wash}$ sharply decrease as $\alpha_n$ decreases.
 In the gauged case, there is an additional contribution to the annihilation $\kappa_{\rm dep}$ coming from the $s$-channel process $N_I N_I \to q \bar q, \, l \bar l$.